 Keep at least 30 percent unused space to prevent vSAN from rebalancing the storage load. vSAN rebalances the components across the cluster whenever the consumption on a single capacity device reaches 80 percent or more.
 The rebalance operation might impact the performance of applications.
 To avoid these issues, keep storage consumption to less than 70 percent.

-If you plan to use advanced features, such as software checksum or deduplication and compression, reserve additional capacity to handle the operational overhead.
+If you plan to use advanced features, such as software checksum or deduplication and compression, reserve extra capacity to handle the operational overhead.

 Considerations for Virtual Machine Objects